 There may be some potential for significant exposure to the environment from accidental releases during transportation of drums, truck trailers, rail cars, or container ships; however, the frequency of distribution incidents involving accidental release of these products has been low, and reported volumes spilled have been minimal.
-Chevron Phillips Chemical Company is committed to operating in an environmentally responsible manner and participates in the American Chemistry Council's Responsible Care® program.
+Small quantities are shipped for laboratory quality and performance testing.
+Those performing the tests understand the hazards and adhere to the safe handling practices as explained above.
+Chevron Phillips Chemical is committed to operating in an environmentally responsible manner and participates in the American Chemistry Council's Responsible Care® program.